 Bottom Line: Coco's Bakery Restaurant

-Operating in California and New Mexico, this chain is small but sweet.
-Eating pies in the morning is definitely acceptable.
+Operating in California, Arizona and Nevada, this chain is small but sweet.
+Here, eating pies in the morning is definitely acceptable.
 If you want something sweet but not necessarily a pie, you can go for the raspberry French toast or a classic pancake smothered in maple syrup of actual quality.

 If sweets aren't your thing, Coco's has plenty of traditional breakfast favorites.
 The chain started as a snack shop in the 1940s and has evolved into a restaurant where you can always count on a pleasant breakfast experience.

 Best Thing to Get at Coco's Bakery Restaurant: Chocolate Cream Pie